RIT-Software-Engineering/RIT-SE-CODE-BANK/apps/fpes/README.md

 - Overall rating is clamped to a minimum of 3.
 - All faculty names are scrubbed from AI input and output before storage.

+### Teaching Eval Summary (`POST /teaching_evals/:formId/summarize`)

+Generates a 2–3 sentence plain-text summary of a single teaching evaluation.
+All PII (professor name, course code, emails, student IDs) is scrubbed from both the Gemini prompt and the returned text.
+Throws a user-friendly message on Gemini 429 quota exceeded.
+The summary is **not** persisted — callers should store it if needed.

+---

 ### Annual Evaluation (`POST /highlights/annual-eval/:facultyId`)

 Aggregates all submissions by a faculty member and generates a single annual evaluation JSON.
 Same structure as per-form summary.
 Saved to `form_summaries` with `summary_type='annual'`.